 Richards said that she saw Metcalf’s eyes light up as soon as she heard the cocktail’s name, but not because it was free or brightly colored.

 Metcalf said she began being honest with herself by asking a few simple questions: Who is the most loyal person in my life?
 Who is always there when I need them the most?
 Who never betrays me, never talks back, and holds me while ugly crying during a binge of This Is Us?

 And just like that, the gloom was gone.
 The one Metcalf had been waiting for her whole life had been right beneath her nose and back the entire time: her bed.

 “It’s where I am happiest,” said Metcalf.
 “I never want to leave it and when I do it’s what I think about all day long.
 I love my bed.
 I really, really do.
 More than any person by far.”

-At first, Metcalf was worried what her friends and family might say about her atypical relationship.
+At first, Metcalf was worried about what her friends and family might say about her atypical relationship.

 “I think, deep down, we all love our beds more than life itself and wish we could be with them but society is so restricting on what it deems as love — my bed always has my back,” Metcalf said.

-While most have been comfortable with Metcalf’s decision, her great-aunt Norma Coddler is hesitant to give her blessing.
+While most have been comfortable with Metcalf’s decision, her great-aunt Norma Coddler hesitates to give her blessing.

 “It’s just so odd,” said Norma.
 “I just think she should sleep on it before making any final decisions.”